Table

 Shutdown affected XenServer.

-Replace faulty HDD and power up XenServer to rebuilt RAID5 volume.
+Replace faulty HDD and power up XenServer to rebuilt RAID5

 Monitor everRun mirror copy status from eAC.
 (Refer Pg 9)